hydrocodes/hydRopUrban/README.md

 ## 6. How to cite?

-Rau, P. 2021. hydRopUrban: An R package for preliminary urban hydrological design.
-Github repository: https://github.com/hydrocodes/hydRopUrban
+Rau, P., Gutierrez, L., Callan, N. A tool in R for preliminary urban hydrological design. (accepted)

 ## 7. References